Ponguru Narayana

 Ponguru Narayana (born 15 June 1957) is an Indian educationist turned politician in the state of Andhra Pradesh, India.
-He was elected to the Andhra Pradesh Legislative Council in 2014 and served as the Minister for Municipal administration and Urban development & Urban Housing.
-Elected MLC under Telugu Desam Party, he established the Narayana Group of Educational Institutions.
+He was elected to the Andhra Pradesh Legislative Council under Telugu Desam Party, in 2014 and served as the Minister for Municipal administration and Urban development & Urban Housing..
+He established the Narayana Group of Educational Institutions.

 Early life and education

-Narayana was born on 15 June 1957, into a Telugu-speaking family in Harnathapuram, Nellore, Andhra Pradesh, India.
+Narayana was born on 15 June 1957, into a Telugu-speaking family in Harnathapuram, Nellore district, Andhra Pradesh, India.
 His parents were Ponguru Subbaramayya and Subamma, and he belonged to the Kapu community.
 Dr Narayana studied B.A. in mathematics and statistics from V. R. College at Nellore in 1977 and subsequently earned his MSc.
 (1979) and PhD (2002) in statistics from Sri Venkateswara University and worked as a senior lecturer.
 He is married to Ramadevi with whom he has three children.